Dr Jack Wetherell

 • MEng, 2017, Loughborough University

-Outline of main research interests:
+Outline of main research project:

 The development and application of CFD methods for gas turbine combustion systems.
 This includes:

-• Two Phase Flows
+• Two-Phase Flows

 • Methods development for interface capturing simulations of atomisation.